-VATA is composed of air and space elements and controls all movements in the body’s circulation, breath, voice, transportation of nutrients to cells, communication between nerves and excretion of waste.
-Vata is also associated with creativity and adaptability.
+VATA = Air + Space Vata controls all communication and movement: circulation, breath, voice,nerve function, transportation of nutrients to cells and excretion of waste.
+Vata is also associated with creativity, intuition and adaptability.

-PITTA, comprised of fire and water elements, is responsible for digestion, metabolism of nutrients and production of cell energy.
-Pitta also ignites our passion, courage and intelligence.
+PITTA = Fire + Water Pitta is responsible for transformation and ‘getting things done’: digestion, metabolism of nutrients, production of cell energy and the intellect.
+Pitta also ignites our passion, courage and self-esteem.

-KAPHA is made up of earth and water elements and handles bones, lubrication, cell membrane structure as well as growth and development from fetus to adult.
-Emotionally, Kapha is also about compassion, reliability and memory.
+KAPHA = Earth + Water Kapha’s role is stability, lubrication and protection: bones density, structure of cell membrane, synovial fluid, moucous, as well as growth and development from fetus to adult.
+Emotionally, Kapha is governs compassion, reliability and memory.

 Everyone has a unique constitutional balance that combines the five elements and the doshas in unique proportions.
 Although we have all three doshas present within us, most people have one or two dominant doshas.
 Each of us has a prakurti, an essential nature that reflects our balanced state or optimum health.
 We also have a vikurti, which is an acquired state, reflecting our imbalances or health concerns.
 When treating an ailment with Ayurveda, both the prakurti and the vikurti are taken into consideration.

-Ayurvedic treatments include: custom food plans, daily routines, herbal remedies, poultices, breathing techniques, yoga as well as other therapies such as oleation, massage and chakra balancing.
-(It is important to note that Ayurveda is not meant to be a substitute for Western medicine.
-It is best used as a complement to the allopathic system.)
+Ayurvedic treatments include: custom food plans, recipes, daily routines, herbal remedies, poultices, breathing techniques, yoga as well as other therapies such as oleation, massage and energy balancing.